shariqahmkhan/docs/content/get-started/workshop/05_persisting_data.md

 ## Container volumes

 With the previous experiment, you saw that each container starts from the image definition each time it starts.
-While containers can create, update, and delete files, those changes are lost when you remove the container and Docker isolates all changes to that container.
+While containers can create, update, and delete files, those changes are lost when you remove/stop the container and Docker isolates all changes to that container.
 With volumes, you can change all of this.

 [Volumes](/manuals/engine/storage/volumes.md) provide the ability to connect specific filesystem paths of